Z2gK/hhc24-writeup/Act3-santavision.md

 - Santa role: superadmin
 - AlabasterS role: admin

 Incidentally, additional text fields appear once the player turns on the monitors using the `elfmonitor` credential.
 Publishing to feeds seem to be permitted.
-Since the `santafeed` messages show there are too many admins (Wombley, Alabaster and Santa), it may make sense to enable the `singleAdminMode`, which is set to `false`, as indicated by one of the messages.
+Since the `santafeed` messages suggest that there are too many admins (Wombley, Alabaster and Santa), it may make sense to enable the `singleAdminMode`, which is set to `false`, as indicated by one of the messages.

 ![Demoting elves](files/Act3/santavision-SilverD.png)